Duong-NguyenTrinhTrung/PGx-Documentation/atc_code.rst

 The ‘ATC classification hierachy browser’  page at https://pgx-db.org/atc_lookup or https://pgxdb.org/atc_lookup provides a streamlined search of ATC codes in all 5 levels:

-1. Querying by anatomical group
+1. Querying by anatomical group (1st level)
-2. Querying by therapeutic group
+2. Querying by therapeutic group (2nd level)
-3. Querying by pharmacological group
+3. Querying by pharmacological group (3rd level)
-4. Querying by chemical group
+4. Querying by chemical group (4th level)
-5. Querying by chemical substance
+5. Querying by chemical substance (5th level)

 Clicking any ATC code reveals in the right panel which shows the following information:

-1. An overview table lists drugs linked to the selected ATC code and its related subcodes, highlighting interacted protein targetss color-coded by their mode of action, as well as associated diseases for each drug.
+1. An overview table lists drugs linked to the selected ATC code and its related subcodes, highlighting interacted protein targetss color-coded by their protein interaction type (e.g. target, enzyme, transporter, carrier), as well as associated indications for each drug.

 2. Beneath the overview table is a panel with five tabs each of which shows a different aspect.

 Network visualization
 ----------------------

-Presented in the first tab, network visualization provides a tripartite network visualizations for drugs, targets and disease nodes.
+Presented in the first tab, network visualization provides a tripartite network visualizations for drugs, targets and indication nodes.

 .. |br| raw:: html